OfficeDev/TrainingContent/README.md

 > **Notice** that some of the materials might be slightly out of date due to the speed of innovation in Office 365. **We do welcome fixes and feedback from the community**, which is a great way to get recognized in the monthly summaries and in our other public messaging.

-> *tip.
-Ever wanted to be a MVP for Office 365 development topics? - Contribute.* 😉
+> *Tip: Ever wanted to be a MVP for Office 365 development topics? - Contribute.* 😉

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.